Cyber Security Risk Mitigation: Statistics & Strategies

-Curious about what your fellow IT professionals think about the state of cybersecurity and the risks we face at every turn?
+Curious about what your fellow IT professionals think about the state of cybersecurity and the risk mitigation challenges we face at every turn?
 Get the visual scoop below with high-impact graphics from the recent study HelpSystems conducted.
 More than 650 IT and cybersecurity professionals from around the world gave their input for this important survey, which reveals the most pressing cybersecurity concerns and the strategies in place to mitigate them.
 Here are the resulting statistics:

 Ransomware and phishing lead the pack when it comes to the top

-risks security teams face today.
+cybersecurity risks teams face today.

 Over 65% have difficulty balancing

 Over 65% have difficulty balancing cybersecurity controls with business efficiency, and 46% struggle with insufficient cybersecurity skills and staffing.

 When it comes to compliance and regulations, a majority of survey respondents adhere to PCI DSS, followed by SOX and the European Union’s GDPR.